KNOW YOUR RISK:

 The most constant and unequivocal determinant of avalanche triggering is the slope angle.

-The simplest avalanche avoidance frameworks utilize only information of the slope angle and the day's avalanche danger grade from the avalanche bulletin.
-They have been shown to be 80 to 100% effective in fatal avalanche accident prevention.
+The simplest avalanche avoidance frameworks utilize only information of the slope angle and the day's avalanche danger grade given in the avalanche bulletin.
+These frameworks have been shown to be 80 to 100% effective in fatal avalanche accident prevention.

 what's in it for me?